 Employee benefits also play an important role in employee cost.
-This includes mandatory benefits like KiwiSaver contributions, paid time off, and insurance as well as additional expenses like training and equipment costs.
+This includes mandatory benefits like superannuation, paid time off, and insurances as well as additional expenses like training and equipment costs.

 5. Stay up to date with changes in employment laws

 Check out small business resources to help you manage your employer obligations.
-Find out information about your rights and responsibilities as an employee or employer in New Zealand via Employment NZ.
+Find out about record keeping and wage requirements, award wage rates and allowances via the Fair Work Ombudsman site.

 If you’re still unsure what to pay your staff, turn to the pros!
-Payroll officers, HR specialists and business consultants can all offer invaluable insight.
+Payroll officer, HR specialists and business consultants can all offer invaluable insight.